 If you fancy visiting one of the local breweries to taste some beer or cider, head to family run Stoic Brewing.
 Sunday is the best day to visit when there is live music and food trucks here too!

-If wine is more your thing, head to nearby Crooked River Winery.
-The views overlooking the rolling hills and vineyard is superb.
+Or if you prefer a glass of wine, head to nearby Crooked River Winery.
+The views overlooking the rolling hills and vineyard are incredible.

-From Gerrigong you can then get the train back to Kiama.
+From Gerringong you can then get the train back to Kiama.
 Gerringong is the next stop on the train line from Kiama.

 Where to go for food in Kiama